 Brooklyn Gardens Elementary

 At Brooklyn Gardens, 100% of the students live in poverty.
-Brownsville is known for having a high number of public housing units.
+East New York is known for having a high number of public housing units.
 Brooklyn Gardens has a garden with thirteen raised beds and plan to dedicate a classroom to sustainability and greening projects in fall 2016.
 Their goal is that the entire school community will participate in the garden next year, with Edible Schoolyard NYC’s support.

 Evergreen Middle School for Urban Exploration